blueyeco/hub-api/sections/javascript-sdk.md

 ### Quick Action Tracking

-For tracking of simple app activity that does not require any of the details afforded by the more expansive tracking call above, simply call the HUB.track method.
+Easily track any app activity by simply calling the HUB.track method.
+An optional JSON object of any custom properties associated with the action can be passed as the second parameter to the track method.
 It is highly advised that a user profile be created prior to using this method so that these actions are auto-tied to individual users.

 ```javascript
 			HUB.track('sign up click', { mycustomprop:'test', mycustomprop2:'blue' });